vgupta1/faculty_website/index.md

  <p> I also currently serve as an Associate Editor for
   <a href = "https://pubsonline.informs.org/journal/mnsc">
   Management Science </a>
-  in the "Big Data Analytics" department.
+  in the "Big Data Analytics" department, and as an Associate Editor for <a href = "https://pubsonline.informs.org/journal/msom">
+  MSOM</a>.
   </p>

     <p>If you're curious, please check out: